 The programme brings together five leading NHS Trusts with large NIHR BRCs with the collective aim of making NHS clinical data more readily available to researchers, industry and the NHS community.

 We are the lead BRC in the renal transplantation theme.
-Click here to see more details on our work in this area.
 We have also now taken up our joint-lead role in the theme of breast cancer and prostate cancer.
 We are actively involved in all other themes covered by the HIC.

 The Data Analytics cluster board is led by Professor Charles Wolfe.
-It comprises senior research clinicians from Guy’s and St Thomas’ NHS Foundation Trust and King’s College London.
+It comprises senior research clinicians from Guy’s and St Thomas’ and King’s College London.

 The board has oversight of the cluster’s research portfolio and acts as a forum to accurately and effectively support and monitor the research activities within the cluster.
 The board meetings also provide an opportunity for communicating potential opportunities for funding the expansion and future development of activities.